midweste/zfs-simple-backup-restore/README.md

 - Boots an Ubuntu 22.04 VM
-- Installs Python 3 and ZFS tools (zfsutils-linux, zfs-dkms, linux-headers, pv, pigz)
+- Installs Python 3 and ZFS tools (zfsutils-linux, zfs-dkms, linux-headers, pv, pigz) -- Runs the combined test runner in `tests/suites/tests.py`
-- Runs `tests/suites/test_non_destructive.py`
-- Runs `tests/suites/test_destructive.py`

 Notes:

 - Destructive tests create and destroy ZFS pools/datasets using file-based vdevs.
 This happens inside the VM.
 - Restore uses `-f/--force` for non-interactive confirmations inside the tests.
-- DKMS may rebuild the ZFS module on first provision; this can take a few minutes.
 - Do not run destructive tests on bare metal; use the VM workflow above.

-## Adding tests

-- Unit tests in `test_non_destructive.py` currently mock `subprocess.run` for ZFS checks and cover the majority of logic.
-Consider adding:
-  - Integration tests that run in an isolated VM or CI environment (separate tests that actually call `zfs send` / `zfs receive`).
-  - Tests for edge cases: corrupted `last_chain` file, missing mount point, partially written `.tmp` files.

 ## Contributing

 - Fork the repo and open pull requests for fixes/features.
 - Run the test suite locally before submitting.
-- Keep formatting consistent with Black (the repo intentionally allows long lines; see Black config above).
+-- Keep formatting consistent; you can run Black if desired (no enforced configuration included in this repo).

 ## Safety notes

-- This project touches real filesystems and ZFS datasets; do not run destructive tests on machines with data you care about.
+- This project touches real filesystems and ZFS datasets.
-- Prefer VMs or isolated CI runners for destructive integration tests.
+- Use included Vagrant to run integration tests.

 ## License